polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 * **Gas overhead on capped assets.** ~10-15k extra gas per ERC20 release / PNA mint of a capped asset.
 Falls hardest on small transfers (proportionally), with a possible perverse incentive pushing small transfers toward uncapped assets.
 * **Per-asset operational overhead.** Each capped asset needs a governance vote to set its initial cap and another to re-tune; that's ongoing operator time.
 * **Cap trip can lock funds during a false positive.** A legitimate but anomalous spike can lock down an asset until governance acts.
 The 24-hour auto-lift bounds the worst case but a day of lockup is still uncomfortable.
 * **Aggregate USD blind spot.** Per-asset caps don't catch multi-asset coordinated drains where each individual asset stays under its cap.
-Documented as a follow-up.
+Documented as a follow-up; CCIP's combined per-pool + per-lane-aggregate model is the canonical "fully defended" target.
+* **Stablecoin friction is the expected pain point.** Wormhole's Governor experience showed that stablecoin flows routinely hit 100% of their cap and benignly stranded users, leading to a "flow-cancelling" extension being added later.
+Snowbridge already uses *net* (outflow minus inflow) to mitigate this, but expect USDT/USDC to be the friction edge, calibrate accordingly and accept some operational overhead around stablecoin cap re-tuning.

 ## Testing, Security, and Privacy